JavierM42/tailwind-material-colors/README.md

 Setting the background color will also set the default text color to its `on-` counterpart.

 For example, if you use `bg-primary`, that will automatically apply `text-on-primary`.
-If you need to overwrite the text color, you can do so as usual.
+If you need to overwrite the text color, you can do so as usual with `text-`.

-> This will not work with opacity modifiers (such as `bg-primary/50`).
+> Default content color will not be set when using opacity modifiers (such as `bg-primary/50`).
 You can specify text color or use `bg-primary bg-opacity-50` instead.

 ### 2. Automatic dark mode.